zaydpixel/odin-recipies/README.md

 # odin-recipies
-this is the first project im making using all the things o learned about html in the odin project
+this is the first project im making using all the things I learned about html in the odin project